-White bass fishing in 2015 should continue to be good, as large year classes of white bass were produced in both 2013 and 2014.
-Most white bass do not live past five years of age.
+According to angler reports, 2015 was a productive year for white bass fishing on Stockton Lake.
+White bass fishing in 2016 should continue to be good, as white bass recruitment has been strong throughout the last few years.
 Spring white bass spawning runs occur near or in the lake’s tributary streams from mid-March to the end of April.
-During July and August, anglers can often find white bass chasing schools of shad in the early morning and late evening hours on main lake open water areas.
+During July and August anglers can often find white bass chasing schools of shad in the early morning and late evening hours on the main lake open water areas.
 In the fall, angling efforts should be concentrated on windy main lake points or banks.
-Shallow crankbaits, rooster tails, swimbaits, and white jigs are good choices for catching white bass.
+Shallow crankbaits, Rooster Tails, swimbaits, and white jigs are good choices for catching white bass.
 Both flathead and channel catfish are present in the lake and at times will provide good fishing.
 The upper half of the lake or large coves will usually provide the best channel catfish angling opportunities.
 Mid-May to mid-June, just before the spawning season, is usually the best time to fish for catfish.
 Trotlines or jug lines baited with live baits are the method of choice for most flathead anglers.
 Bluegill can provide some enjoyable fishing and tasty meals when fishing Stockton Lake.
-Good numbers of 6 to 8 inch bluegills are available.
-Bluegill fishing is usually best during the summer months using small portions of nightcrawlers or crickets around structure 15 to 20 feet deep.
+Good numbers of 6-8 inch bluegills are available.
+Bluegill fishing is usually best during the summer months using small portions of nightcrawlers or crickets around structure 15-20 foot deep.
 The many bridge pillars throughout the lake are a great place to escape the summer sun and get into some good bluegill fishing.